-Both aerobic and anaerobic cardio training are necessary for tackling today's daily routine, tomorrow's adventure, and lifelong battle against aging.
+Both aerobic and anaerobic cardio training are necessary for tackling today's daily routine, tomorrow's adventure, and a lifelong battle against aging.
 When a person starts to improve their level of cardio fitness, the following happens:

 - Their hearts stroke volume (amount of blood pumped with each contraction) increases as the heart becomes more efficient.
 Resulting in a lower resting heart rate.